FabianSanchezD/FabianSanchezD/README.md

 - Machine Learning with **Python** and **TensorFlow**
 - Web development with **React**, **TypeScript**, and **Next.js**
 - Blockchain technology using **Rust**.
-- Game Development with C++

 ---

 ## 🛠️ Projects So Far
-- 🌐 Personal websites and static pages.
+- 🎓**Drop-In** - Website for students to schedule spontaneous meetups at campus
+- 🧠 **Mindsnacks** – Mini podcast snippets on topics you want to learn.
 - 🗂️ Command-line To-Do App with SQLite.
-- 🧠 **Mindsnacks** – mini podcast snippets on topics you want to learn.

 ---

 ## 📜 Future Projects
 - 🤺 Fencing Technique Analyzer using Python with AI/ML
-- 🎓 App for Students to know when they can hangout on Campus with friends
-- 👾 Game with C++
+-
 - ⚡ Blockchain with Rust (not planned yet)